seandstewart/python-typelib/README.md

 from typing import TypedDict

-from typelib import format, compat
+from typelib import interchange, compat

 from app import models